Kelly Reichardt: Awards and nominations

-Reichardt is a multiple award winning director.
-Her first feature film, River of Grass, was nominated for several awards at both the Sundance Film Festival in 1994, and two years later, in 1996 at the Independent Spirit Awards.
+Reichardt is a multiple award-winning director.
+Her first feature film, River of Grass, was nominated for several awards at both the Sundance Film Festival in 1994 and the Independent Spirit Awards in 1996.
 She won her first award for her second feature, Old Joy, at the Los Angeles Film Critics Association Awards, in 2006.
-Her highest acclaimed film is First Cow, which received ten nominations across six different festivals.
 At the 2016 edition of the London Film Festival, Certain Women was awarded best film.
-Most recently, her latest feature film, Showing up won the Robert Altman award at the 39th Independent Spirit Awards.
+Her most widely acclaimed film is First Cow; first screened in 2019, it ultimately received fourteen nominations from ten different award bodies.
+Her 2022 feature film Showing Up won the Robert Altman Award at the 39th Independent Spirit Awards.